In case you are wondering why have I got this video to show you at the very start of this post?

 Just to spice things a bit.
 How not to be a thought leader....

-If you want your content to work, make sure it's a genius piece of content.
+If you want your content to work, make sure it's a great piece of content.

-To make sure it's genius, focus on your audience, provide a simpler and better solution than the others out there.
+To make sure it's great, focus on your audience, provide a simpler and better solution than the others out there.

 Think out of the box and strive to make your mark on the subject matter.